Statistical Inference with M-Estimators on Adaptively Collected Data: Related Work

-\citet{athey} introduce the Adaptively-Weighted Augmented Inverse Propensity Weighted estimator (AW-AIPW) and the Adaptively-Weighted Average estimator (AWA) for inference regarding the expected reward and margin (difference in expected rewards between two arms) for data collected with bandit algorithms.
-AW-AIPW and AWA are modifications of the standard augmented-inverse propensity weighted (doubly robust) estimator and the sample mean estimator with adaptive weights, respectively.
-In particular, \citet{athey} introduce a class of adaptive ``variance stabilizing'' weights, which guarantee that the variance of a normalized version of their estimators converges in probability to a constant.
-Note that the AW-AIPW and AWA estimators as presented in \citet{athey} are limited to only estimating the scalar values (e.g., difference in mean rewards for two arms of a multi-armed bandit) on data collected with bandit algorithms.
-In the discussion section of \citet{athey} they discuss three open questions related to their work.
-Our work addresses two of these questions: 1) ``What additional estimators can be used for normal inference with adaptively collected data?'' and 2) How do their results generalize to more complex sampling designs, like data collected with contextual bandit algorithms?
-In this work, we demonstrate that adaptive variance stabilizing weights are not only applicable to estimators for the mean reward and differences in mean rewards.
-Rather, a large class of M-estimators modified with adaptive square-root importance weights, which are variance stabilizing, can be used to construct uniformly valid confidence intervals using data collected with (contextual) bandit algorithms.
-This generalization allows us to construct confidence intervals for a much larger class of inferential targets, including multivariate parameters in the contextual bandit setting for a variety of models for the expected outcome.
+\citet{athey} introduce adaptively weighted versions of both the standard augmented-inverse propensity weighted estimator (AW-AIPW) and the sample mean (AWA) for estimating parameters of simple models on data collected with bandit algorithms.
+They introduce a class of adaptive ``variance stabilizing'' weights, for which the variance of a normalized version of their estimators converges in probability to a constant.
+In their discussion section they note open questions, two of which this work addresses: 1) ``What additional estimators can be used for normal inference with adaptively collected data?'' and 2) How do their results generalize to more complex sampling designs, like data collected with contextual bandit algorithms?
+We demonstrate that variance stabilizing adaptive weights can be used to modify a large class of M-estimators to guarantee valid inference.
+This generalization allows us to perform valid inference for a large class of important inferential targets: parameters of models for expected outcomes that are context dependent.